 Next year I will rate myself on the following criteria:

 - Greater depth, hands-on exploration, student-ownership, and achievement in math.
 This year was good, and I want next year to be even better.
+The way I will achieve this is to be more explicit with regard to unit role out--more explicit with the goals, activities/response and assessments.

 - Greater depth and breadth with science and STEAM teaching--we'll schedule this differently with the goal being that we want to teach all of the new and old standards with depth.
+This will be a team effort that will start with careful planning at the start of the year.

 How will I reach these goals?